-These tests will be written and implemented after major components and unit testing have been completed.
-Tests will be considered successful if they make proper function calls and output the expected data based on what was stored or given.
-Successful results of these tests will ensure system testing goes smoothly, and major functions created by different team members communicate as intended.
+These tests were written and implemented after major components and unit testing have been completed.
+Tests were considered successful if they make proper function calls and output the expected data based on what was stored or given.
+Successful results of these tests ensured system testing went smoothly, and major functions created by different team members communicated as intended.